LoginSHOPshop

 Wayfinding

 “Our society often follows the wrong stars.
 We track celebrities as if it’s breaking news.
-It’s as if we’re using someone else’s map to find our way, someone else’s measurements to determine our worth, some fickled criteria like numbers on a scale, or in our banks accounts to determine our value.
-This is where wisdom is paramount because it will guide […]
+It’s as if we’re using someone else’s map to find our way, someone else’s measurements to determine our worth, some fickled criteria like numbers […]

 By